sarahbethfederman/Technical-Interview-Data/README.md

 # Twitter Data Visualization Data
-grab data w/ Twitter API
+grab data for Interactive IV data visualization w/ Twitter API I need to keep this public for the class, so please don't steal my API keys they won't help you :)

 # Install
 `npm install`